Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 Editing
 *******

-Surface editing has even fewer tools and options than its curve counterpart - and has many common points with it...
+Surface editing has even fewer tools and options than its curve counterpart, but has many common points with it...
 So this page covers (or tries to cover) all the subjects, from the basics of surface editing to more advanced topics, like retopology.